5 Essential Indicators Used in Technical Analysis

 A StochRSI reading above 0.8 is usually considered overbought, while a value below 0.2 may be considered oversold.
 A value of 0 means that the RSI is at its lowest value in the measured period (the default setting is typically 14).
 Conversely, a value of 1 represents that the RSI is at its highest value in the measured period.

 Similarly to how the RSI should be used, an overbought or oversold StochRSI value doesn’t mean that the price will surely reverse.
 In the case of the StochRSI, it simply indicates that the RSI values (which StochRSI values are derived from) are near the extremes of their recent readings.
-It’s also important to keep in mind that the StochRSI is more sensitive than the RSI indicator, so it tends to generate more false or misleading signals.
+It’s also important to keep in mind that the StochRSI is more sensitive than the RSI indicator, so it tends to generate false or misleading signals more often.

 Eager to learn more?
 Check out our article on the Stochastic RSI.